PixelsCamp/talks/beyond-rest-graphql-vs-grpcweb_yury-kozyrev.md

 - Old good REST JSON-based communication
 - Modern GraphQL
 - gRPC coming to WEB after it became nearly a gold standard of backend microservices communication
-- Backendless options like fancy Firebase (offering auth, realtime data synchronization, and other perks) or self-hosted CouchDB
+- **Bonus**: Backendless options like self-hosted CouchBase or fancy cloud Firebase (offering auth, realtime data synchronization, and other perks)

 I will then discuss the hidden and known pitfalls of these technologies that you might encounter and ways to avoid them.